thomazot/ecommerce-mfes/README.md

 # E-commerce Micro Frontends Monorepo

 ## 🛒 Project Overview
 This project is a modern e-commerce platform built as a monorepo using micro frontends architecture.
-It was developed for a practical challenge to demonstrate scalable, maintainable, and modular front-end solutions using Next.js 15, TailwindCSS v4, and a shared module for code reuse.
+It demonstrates scalable, maintainable, and modular front-end solutions using Next.js 15, TailwindCSS v4, and a shared module for code reuse.
 The system is fully dockerized and orchestrated with Nginx as a reverse proxy.

 ## 🏗️ Architecture
 - **Micro Frontend 1:** Home, Search, and Product Page ([apps/ecommerce](apps/ecommerce))